 Set-MsolUserPrincipalName -UserPrincipalName email@example.com -NewUserPrincipalName firstname.lastname@example.org

-- Exit the Windows Azure Active Directory Module for Windows PowerShell.
+- Exit the Azure Active Directory Module for Windows PowerShell.

-- Open the Windows Azure Active Directory Module for Windows PowerShell again.
-Then, run the following commands, and press Enter after each command:
+- Open the Azure Active Directory Module for Windows PowerShell again.
+Then, run the following commands, pressing Enter after each command:

 Note In this command, [DefaultDomainUPN] represents the UPN of the user ID after you run the command in step 2b, and [NewUPN] is the target UPN to which you are trying to migrate the user ID.